 The Global Cement and Concrete Association (GCCA) aims to demonstrate how tangible solutions can meet global construction challenges and sustainable development goals, while simultaneously displaying responsible industrial leadership in sourcing, manufacturing and use of cement and concrete.

 The GCCA recognises the need to monitor progress and to clearly communicate performance to all stakeholders.
 The GCCA Sustainability Guidelines provide industry and stakeholders with a means to document and hence improve the sustainability performance of the global cement and concrete sectors against the GCCA Sustainability Charter.

-The six guidelines include a number of simple, reliable and representative KPIs against which Full Member companies must monitor and report on their sustainability performance across a number of key activities.
+The seven guidelines include a number of simple, reliable and representative KPIs against which Full Member companies must monitor and report on their sustainability performance across a number of key activities.
 (Associate members are members who share GCCA’s mission but do not fulfil the requirements for full membership.)